 There is clearly an opportunity to make a business out of the content delivery network concept.
 How so?

 While there are already offers on the market, not all of them can satisfy any user.
 For example, there are emerging markets where major CDN companies do not have a presence.
 As a local cloud provider, you might consider filling that gap and offering CDN nodes.
-The good news is, it’s completely possible to create your own content delivery network offer with a cloud management platform like Ormuco Stack.
+The good news is, it’s completely possible to create your own content delivery network offer with a platform like Ormuco Edge.

 A private CDN consists of a number of different Points of Presence (POPs) which serve content only for their owner.
 These can be basic caching servers or reverse proxy servers that you set up in your location or data center.
 There is one thing you should never miss though.
 Your application delivery controllers should be able to redirect traffic to the appropriate server and make load balancing possible.
 Next, you would need to build the web application to offer access to your nodes and manage it.